 Currently, in the UK and Northern Ireland, a handful of estate agents currently accept Bitcoin in principle, or have measures to broker a cryptocurrency deal.
 These include Go Homes, The Collective, Agape Properties, Hagan Homes and Munday’s Estate Agents.
 Aggregator Rightmove accepts property listings on Bitcoin in principle.

-In the United States, Magnum Real Estate Group stands out as the lead luxury home broker, and the company specialises in cryptocurrency transactions.
+In the United States, Magnum Real Estate Group stands out as the lead luxury home broker, and the company specialises in cryptocurrency transactions, while in Pakistan, Vision Group’s stunning Park View City in Islamabad has become one of the country’s most sought after housing developments to accept crypto.

 The company that has made the biggest development steps to push Bitcoin transactions forward, though, is Propy.com.
 An all-in-one property brokerage platform, Propy utilises blockchain technology for secure real estate transactions online.
 As one of its many options, the company will broker any home transaction with cryptocurrency, if agreed by both the buyer and seller.